MailmanDave

 I appreciate that question as it makes me really think how best to answer.
 First of all, there seems to be a lot of contradictory information on how much the USPS is really losing and how much closing facilities or switching to 5-day delivery would save.
 I am a bit conflicted because I don't have too much use for the USPS in my own life anymore except to ship eBay packages on occasion.
 I do all of my finances online.
 It does make sense how technology is eating much of our 1st class mail business.
 I don't believe there will be large-scale layoffs.
 Older workers may get retirement incentives and the USPS has done very little "career position" hiring in the last few years.
 Those affected would likely be people with no job "guarantee".
 Our office isn't staffed well enough to cover deliveries during the peak vacation (mostly summer) season.
 I've also learned to "believe it when you see it" regarding any changes.
 There is often talk of what the USPS wants to do.
 It is another thing as to what they actually do.

-Is there a big difference in the amount of mail you deliver today from 5-10 years ago?Great Question.
+What's the worst reaction you ever witnessed during a lay-off?Great Question.
 Please keep in mind that anything I answer here is based on my observations only and I have no authority to speak for the USPS.
 Personal correspondence besides greeting cards seems to be close to extinct.
 I don't really know of anyone who writes letters to each other anymore.
 There has definitely been a drop in the amt. of mail I deliver daily, including catalogs, magazines, bills.
 I don't see this trend reversing, especially since the younger generation (for me, that is people under 40 y/o) really not having much use for the USPS to transact business or communicate with their contemporaries.
 The one area where I have seen growth has to do with parcels that people have ordered online through eBay or Amazon.com which the USPS delivers.

 Let's see.
 There are 2 answers I can think of.
 1) From the USPS point of view, that would be 0%.
 All mail is a revenue source for the USPS, so I wouldn't consider it "junk".
 There is somebody (the mailer) who wants a msg. communicated to the recipient (advertising/gov't/ political notice) and is willing to pay us for it.
 By collecting postage is how the USPS funds its operations so all types of mail contributes to our survival.
 From the view of a customer, if you are referring to mostly advertising mail, or non-first-class mail, I'd would guess it is about 80% of the mail is advertising mail, called "standard mail" in USPS classification parlance.